MatteoMagnini/paper-template/README.md

-# Latex Paper Template for scientific papers
+# Latex Github Template for Scientific Papers

 ## Motivation
 If you use github to write your scientific papers, you may want some features already at your disposal.